Rise of the Triad

 Rise of the Triad: Dark War is a first-person shooter video game, developed and published by Apogee Software (now 3D Realms) in 1995.
-The player can choose one of five different characters to play as, each bearing unique attributes such as height, speed, and endurance.
+The player can choose to play as one of five different characters, each bearing unique attributes such as speed and endurance.
 The game's story follows these five characters who have been sent to investigate a deadly cult, and soon become aware of a deadly plot to destroy a nearby city.
-Its remake was designed by Interceptor Entertainment and released by Apogee Games in 2013.
+A remake was designed by Interceptor Entertainment and released by Apogee Games in 2013.
 The shareware version of the game is titled Rise of the Triad: The HUNT Begins.

 The game began as a follow-up game to Wolfenstein 3D, but was soon altered and became a stand-alone game.
 It includes both single-player and multi-player functions, allowing individuals to connect with other gamers and tackle missions as a team.
 It is powered by a modified version of the Wolfenstein 3D engine and it was supposed to be called Wolfenstein 3D II: the Rise of the Triad.
 The idea was scrapped by id Software and Apogee Software bought the license of that game.